 The exact number of warriors the Sultan Killij Arslan had at his disposal for the 1176 campaign is unknown, but likely less than the 35,000 men Manuel was preparing against him.

-The Turks, like all nomadic steppe horsemen, relied on light cavalry horse archers.
-Their primary tactic was to approach an enemy in a loose formation of light horse, harassing them with long range archery; occasionally darting in-and-out to fire at closer range or use saber and mace to cut-up detached or isolated groups.
-The Turks tended to be patient, cautious warriors, and were content to let sun and fatigue work first to weaken their enemy before closing with him in earnest.
+The primary tactic of the Turks, as with all nomadic steppe horsemen, was to approach an enemy in a loose formation, harassing them with long range archery; while occasionally darting in-and-out to fire at closer range or use saber and mace to cut-up detached or isolated groups.
+The Turks tended to be patient, cautious warriors, and were content to let sun and fatigue work to weaken their enemy before closing with him in earnest.
 When the enemy was sufficiently “softened-up”, the the Turks would close for the kill.
 A small portion of every Turkish army was heavy cavalry, either armored ghulams or noblemen.
 These provided the shock troops that would break an already weakened enemy.

 Unusually for nomadic horsemen, the Turks were also quite willing to dismount and take advantage of rough terrain when necessary.
 Using covering terrain, they were adept at ambush and surprise attack.